Global DNS Resolution Balancing

 Anycast networking announces the same IP prefix from every DNScale POP.
 Border Gateway Protocol (BGP) then advertises those prefixes across our upstream carriers so the wider Internet knows where to reach us.
 When a resolver looks up one of your DNS zones:

-- Health signals shape reachability; unhealthy POPs withdraw their route so queries instantly shift elsewhere.
+- Health signals shape reachability; unhealthy POPs withdraw their route so queries can shift elsewhere after convergence.

 - Resolver-friendly responses keep TTLs steady so caches remain coherent even while traffic shifts between POPs.

 Because Anycast happens before the DNS packet hits our edge, we avoid the "one big origin" bottleneck that classic Unicast load balancers face.
-If a POP or upstream carrier degrades, BGP naturally tilts traffic to the next-best location without needing application-layer intervention.
+If a POP or upstream carrier degrades, BGP can tilt traffic to another location without needing application-layer intervention.

 Latency-based routing in practice